YRF Spy Universe: Aatish

 Aatish Rehman is a former Pakistani Deputy Director of the Inter-Services Intelligence (ISI), portrayed by Emraan Hashmi.
 He was a mentor to Zoya, and had in the past assigned his pregnant wife Shaheen, the task of killing an Indian General who was to sign a peace treaty with Pakistan; but his plan was ruined when she was killed by Tiger.
 Wanting revenge from Tiger and Zoya, he kidnaps their son Junior, and blackmails them to steal nuclear weapons codes and later frames them as traitors.
 He ultimately wants to bring dictatorship in Pakistan by dismissing the democratic government and assassinating the Prime Minister.
 His plans are later stopped by Tiger and his team.

 Kavya

 Kavya Luthra is a Wing Commander in the Indian Air Force, played by Kiara Advani.
 She is the daughter of Colonel Sunil Luthra and was once the love interest of Kabir.
 She had proposed to Kabir but he had declined due to his commitments to RAW.
-After Colonel Luthra gets killed by Kabir, she wants to extract revenge, but later, after Kabir reveals his true intentions, they work together to take down Vikram.
+After Colonel Luthra gets killed by Kabir, she wants to exact revenge, but later, after Kabir reveals his true intentions, they work together to take down Vikram.
 She later reconciles with Kabir.